hilsonn/darren1998s.github.io/sps_workshops/Visualisation_In_Python.md

 ![bad_too_much_sepal_width](https://raw.githubusercontent.com/nus-sps/workshops-R/main/assets/images/iris_PLSL_col_bad.jpg)

-On first glance, you cannot instantly tell many information.
+With only a quick glance, you cannot tell much.
 This example serves to show that "more isn't always better" and that the way the data is presented would aid in the readability of your point.

 Now, this is a really exagerrated example of what **NOT** to do...

 ![Why_Did_I_do_dis](https://raw.githubusercontent.com/nus-sps/workshops-R/main/assets/images/iris_PLSL_col_ascinine.jpg)

-Theres just too much text / useless information which could have been in a table and it distracts the reader from the main point of the graph...
+Theres just too much text / useless information which could have been in a table and it distracts the reader from the main point of the graph, notwithstanding the overlapping of text affecting readability...

 # End